SuguruSasaki/pure-di/README.md

 # PureDI (C#)

 This library help you Dependency Injection pattern using Pure DI.
+PureDI was proposed by [Mark Seemann](http://blog.ploeh.dk/2014/06/10/pure-di/).
+[Jeon Suyeol](https://github.com/devxoul/Pure) made a very good library with Swift.

+This library is a port of Swift's Pure to C #.

 ## About Pure DI
-PureDI was proposed by [Mark Seemann](http://blog.ploeh.dk/2014/06/10/pure-di/).

 PureDI does not use the DI container.
 Usually Pure DI will use constructor injection.

 ```
 // Constructor injection